 An Industrial System That is Restorative By Design

-The circular economy is a generic term for an industrial economy that is, by design, restorative and in which component and material flows are of two types
+The circular economy is a generic term for an industrial economy that is, by design, restorative and in which component and material flows are of two types:

 Biological nutrients, designed to re-enter the biosphere safely; and

-- Technical nutrients or assets, which are designed to circulate at high quality (without entering the biosphere).
+Technical nutrients or assets, which are designed to circulate at high quality (without entering the biosphere).

 A circular economy aims to ‘design out’ waste.
 Waste does not exist—products are designed and optimised to re-enter the economy whilst maintaining maximum value.
-The ability to cycle products, materials and components at their highest integrity defines the circular economy and sets it apart from disposal and recycling – where large amounts of embedded energy and labour are lost.
+The ability to cycle products, materials and components at their highest integrity defines the circular economy and sets it apart from disposal and recycling – where large amounts of embedded energy, materials and labour are lost.

 The circular economy provides a framework for decoupling business growth from resource constraints, enhancing resource productivity and driving competitive advantage.
-In a global macroeconomic environment that is driving the transition away from an inefficient linear economy to a circular economy, companies that seize on the growth opportunity can generate premium returns for investors.
+In a global macroeconomic environment that is driving the transition away from an inefficient linear economy to a circular economy, companies that seize the growth opportunity can generate premium returns for investors.